10.04 Standard operating principles

 • Using distraction blockers like Freedom or Forest

-• Working with techniques like Getting-Things-Done (GTD), bullet-journaling, daily priority lists, or pomodoro
+• Working with techniques like Getting-Things-Done (GTD), bullet-journaling, daily priority lists, or Pomodoro

 • Taking time to recharge every day, work out, take vacations